kfravel/KeelyFravel_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Keely Fravel is pursuing a BA in International Affairs from the George Washington University's Elliott School of International Affairs.
-Her studies are focused in anthropology, and she has declared a minor in journalism and mass communication.
+Her studies are focused in anthropology, and she's simultaneously working to complete a minor in journalism and mass communication.
 She is passionate about accessibility in academic storytelling.
 When she's not studying, Keely is the Co-Artistic Director of the Fourteenth Grade Players, a student theatre company on campus at the George Washington University.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+On the weekends, she's a waitress at The Tombs in Georgetown in order to make ends meet.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.